cghernan/cghernan.github.io/_pages/research.md

   og_image: "research/ecdf.png"
 ---

-My academic tututu research falls into two main areas: understanding the influence of geography on actor behavior before, during, and after civil conflict, and developing new tools to improve the study of institutions (both formal and informal) in peace and conflict.
+My academic research falls into three main areas:

+understanding the influence of geography on actor behavior before, during, and after civil conflict, and developing new tools to improve the study of institutions (both formal and informal) in peace and conflict.
 One strand of research in this first area